Adjunct Bios J-L

 Adjunct Assistant Professor

-Kelsey’s rigorous, data-driven management style, sophisticated evaluation processes and commitment to staff development have brought concrete, measurable results to the lives of clients and staff throughout his fourteen-year career in social services at such as New York Foundling, Veritas Therapeutic Community Inc. and the Jewish Board of Family and Children’s Services.
+Kelsey’s rigorous, data-driven management style, sophisticated evaluation processes, and commitment to staff development have brought concrete, measurable results to the lives of clients and staff throughout his career in social services at such as New York Foundling, Veritas Therapeutic Community, and the Jewish Board of Family and Children’s Services as well.
+His areas of expertise include HIV and AIDS prevention and care, behavioral health, addiction services, homelessness, LGBTQ+ issues, and family and children’s services.

 Kelsey holds an MSW from New York University and an MBA from Columbia University.